Skip to content

 "Authentication failed" after domain change

-• Verify redirect URIs are updated in Entra ID
+• Verify redirect URIs are updated in Microsoft Entra ID

 • Clear browser cookies and cache